+Keri is NSSI's chief of program.
 After teaching high school math in Charlotte, North Carolina as a Teach for America corps member, Keri joined the Achievement First charter school network.
 Teaching seventh-grade math and eighth-grade algebra at the network in Brooklyn, she led her students for two consecutive years to 100 percent proficiency on the New York State exam, with 97 percent of eighth-graders passing the Algebra Regents exam.
 Later, she joined KIPP in Austin, teaching sixth-grade reading, and rose to become assistant principal and director of curriculum and professional development.
 Currently, Keri is the math program lead at NSSI, supporting an incredible team of teachers, PD leads and curriculum developers tasked with providing rigorous, math instruction to students across the country.
 Keri holds a B.A. in economics and sociology from Duke University.

-Maddy is the director of academic operations at NSSI responsible for managing all of the operations and communications for the program.
+Maddy is the director of operations at NSSI responsible for managing all of the operations and communications for the program.
 Maddy was most recently the senior manager of community partnerships & outreach at Girls Who Code, where she worked to foster strong partnerships with school districts, library networks, and community-based organizations so that every girl has the opportunity to gain the confidence and skills they need to succeed in the 21st century.
 Previously, Maddy served as an assistant principal at Success Academy Charter Schools, where she managed instruction and teacher development in science, math, and literacy for grades K-4—achieving results in the top 1% of all New York state public schools.
 She first became passionate about education while serving as an AmeriCorps member in an urban education fellowship program in Boston, Massachusetts.
 Maddy received her BS in Psychology and History from Union College and holds a Women in Leadership Certification from Cornell.

-Jessica began her career in school operations as a network operations manager at Success Academy Charter Schools in New York City.
-Subsequently she was the founding operations manager at PAVE Academy Charter School and a founding special projects coordinator at Uncommon Schools.
-Jessica was the director of talent acquisition at PAVE, where she was responsible for facilitating the full recruitment process across four programs annually.
+Jessica is the associate director of operations at NSSI.
 Most recently, Jessica was the director of special projects at PAVE Schools.
+Prior to that she spent five years as the director of talent acquisition at PAVE, where she was responsible for facilitating the full recruitment process across four programs annually.
+She began her career in school operations as a founding special projects coordinator at Uncommon Schools, and was subsequently the founding operations manager at PAVE Academy Charter School and a network operations manager at Success Academy Charter Schools in New York City.
 Jessica graduated Phi Beta Kappa with a B.A. from Trinity College (CT) in educational studies and anthropology and an Ed.M. from Harvard University.

-Steven is a senior fellow at the Center on Reinventing Public Education.
+Steven is the CEO of NSSI and a senior fellow at the Center on Reinventing Public Education.
 He founded and led Ascend Learning, a charter school network in Brooklyn which offers a tuition-free liberal arts education in a warm and supportive setting to 5,500 students.
 Funded entirely at district spending levels, Ascend reversed the achievement gap on Common Core assessments.
 As special assistant for strategic planning for Massachusetts Governor William Weld, Steven helped shape the state’s landmark 1993 Education Reform Act that made Massachusetts schools the highest performing in the country and gave rise to the Boston charter school sector.